 Our online will interview contains a specific section that ensures that every user, irrespective of age, addresses issues that may impact capacity, such as illness or recent trauma.
 But don’t worry, that section consists of simple Yes-or-No questions designed to make sure you are aware of the issue.
 You won’t be asked for any details whatsoever.

 Depending on your age, we may present you with a specific piece of guidance that helps you consider whether you should get approval of your will from a medical practitioner.
 Please don’t take it personally if you are asked these questions: they are there to safeguard your interests.
 They stem from a well-known rule amongst solicitors known as the Golden Rule.
 All questions in the online will interview are also linked to the guidance we provide on these issues.

-If you or the people you trust are of the opinion that you should get such approval, then you can draft the letter here.
+If you or the people you trust are of the opinion that you should get such approval, then you should write to your medical practitioner.
 Of course, if you are in any doubt then select our law firm advice option.

 Bequeathed addresses the needs of blind and illiterate testators with a conditional attestation clause generated by the interview if you declare that you are blind or unable to read.

 The attestation is a formal statement that the will has been read over to you and it is good practice for that to be done in the presence of witnesses.

 Whether someone creates a will with Bequeathed or uses their own solicitor, professional will-writer or an off-the-shelf paper will pack, they will need to go through the same process to execute it: they will need to sign it in front of independent witnesses who verify that the person making the will is who they say they are.
 In the event the will is later challenged, those witnesses may be contacted.

 If, despite the risk of discovery when the will is presented to witnesses at execution, someone’s intention is to try and use Bequeathed to commit a fraud, then they should be aware that they cannot download a will from Bequeathed without authenticating their email address.